 A major hurdle to creating a content hub is if you’re working with an underdeveloped site without many good candidates as spoke pages.
 Content creation and ideation is a big part of what we do at Portent, so I’ll get to rest on the laurels of my predecessors and point you to resources we’ve already written.

-A little more than a year ago, Portent’s very own Director of Content, Katie McKenna, wrote this in-depth guide on the tools available for content ideation.
+A little more than a year ago, Portent’s very own Director of Agency Development, Katie McKenna, wrote this in-depth guide on the tools available for content ideation.
 At the top of the list is a site that people don’t often think of (and a great source of laughter for Katie and me), Quora.
 Like a grown-up version of Yahoo!
 Answers, Quora is where you can see what real people on the internet are thinking and asking about.